📑 Table of Contents

 - These are active workplaces.
 Don't block entrances or wait for long periods near doorways

-- The chance of seeing an artist is extremely low — go to appreciate the space, not to wait for a sighting
+- The chance of seeing an artist is extremely low — go to appreciate the space

-- Keep photos to the building exterior; photographing staff or anyone entering/leaving is not appropriate
+- Keep photos to the building exterior; photographing staff is not appropriate

 HYBE Insight SM Town DDP K-Pop Exhibition Admission Reservation